CodeSpotlight/oss-codespotlight/README.md

    - Dedicated sections explaining open-source principles, contribution workflows, and project-specific documentation.

 4. **Community and Updates**:
-   - Announcements, blog posts, and updates related to Code Spotlight and its progress.
+   - Announcements, blog posts, and updates related to CodeSpotlight and its progress.

 5. **Contributions**:
    - A section encouraging contributions to both the website and the open-source projects tied to the program.